 Aircraft Instrument Wall Clocks

-Wouldn’t an office, hanger, or bedroom wall look fabulous with an artificial horizon or altimeter clock?
+Wouldn’t an office, hanger, or bedroom wall look fabulous with an artificial horizon clock?
 Available from the AeroSavvy Store (hosted by CafePress).
 Purchase of these items help support the AeroSavvy website.

 Quadcopter’s are all the rage.
 Kids from 8 to 88 are flying them.
 You can spend $50 or $1500 on one.
 Fortunately, there are some models in the $50 range that fly surprisingly well.
 The high-end quads have stabilized HD video cameras for shooting your own action movies.

 The new Sky Viper X-Quad Stunt Quadcopter by Sky Rocket Toys has been getting favorable online reviews.
 My 10 year old is dying to get his hands on it (we saw it at Target).
 With a low $49 price tag, there’s a good chance he’ll get one on Christmas morning.
 The manufacturer claims it can do flips, rolls and corkscrews.
 FUN!
 Maybe I need one, too.

 Want to try a helicopter?
 The Syma S107 R/C Helicopter is an amazing indoor machine that is built like a tank and really easy to fly.
 We have 3 of these, flown by my 10-year-old, 24-year-old, and myself.

 For under $20 at Amazon, you get the helicopter, remote, and USB cable.
 You can’t beat the price, or the fun.